Emergency Medical Responders Confront Racial Bias

 Outright discrimination by paramedics is rare, the researchers say, and illegal; in this case unconscious bias may be at work.

-A few years ago Leslie Gregory, was one of a very few black, female emergency medical technicians working in Lenawee County, Mich.
-She says the study's findings ring true to what she's seen.
+A few years ago, Leslie Gregory was one of a very few black female emergency medical technicians working in Lenawee County, Mich.
+She says the study's findings ring true to what she has seen.

 She remembers one particular call — the patient was down and in pain.
 As the EMTs arrived at the scene, Gregory could see the patient was black.
 And that's when one of her colleagues groaned.